syncfusion-content/blazor-docs/blazor/diagram/undo-redo.md

+---
+layout: post
+title: Undo Redo in Blazor Diagram Component | Syncfusion
+description: Learn about Undo Redo in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # History List

 Diagram tracks the history of actions that are performed after initializing the diagram and provides support to reverse and restore those changes.